 This is a sponsored campaign in partnership with Kronos.
 As always, all opinions are my own.

-“1 in one hundred million” website has a whole series of videos highlighting people in various professions from Justina Pratt who is a Safe Start Swimming Instructor at the YMCA, Lake Nona, FL, in Episode 10 to Jenny Theuman, a zookeeper at the Cosley Zoo in Episode 14.
+“1 in one hundred million” website has a whole series of videos highlighting people in various professions from Justina Pratt who is a Safe Start Swimming Instructor at the YMCA, Lake Nona, FL, in Episode 10 to Zach Feary game tester at Chicago-based Stern Pinball in Episode 13.

 Zach works at the end of the assembly line and has to play each pinball machine and tweak it before it can be shipped.
 He receives the machine already put together, ensures all visuals are perfect, the game looks flawless, and tests the working functional parts, including a running a diagnostics process to make sure the customer receives a perfect game.
 He is one of 300 workers in the plant.
 The machines are 100% made in the U.S.

 Stern is the only factory in the world that mass-produces pinball machines, shipping 400 to 500 games weekly.

 “We all compete with each other at the factory and at arcades.”
 According to Zach, “I was born with a controller in my hands.”
 He loves pinball because of the physical aspects you can't get with video games.
 It's tangible, in your face, loud, fun.